-But it’s more than just faster connectivity speeds, 5G will also provide ultra-low latency and greater bandwidth.
-What does that mean for you?
-Well for your personal usage it means streaming content such as video calls to family and friends will have no noticeable delay in video or sound making it as though they are sat in the room with you.
-You also don’t have to be as concerned about competition when wanting to share or get data at large events (such as sports events, musical concerts and festivals etc.).
+But its more than just faster connectivity speeds, 5G will also provide ultra-low latency and greater bandwidth.
+What does that mean for you ? well for your personal usage it means streaming content such as video calls to family and friends will have no noticeable delay in video or sound making it as though they were sat in the room with you.
+You also don’t have to be so concerned about competition when wanting to share or get data at large events (such as sports events, musical concerts and festivals etc.).

 But what does this mean for industry?

 To wrap up the blog we will quickly try and explain why 5G networks provides such greater speeds and reliability compared to the current 4G network.
-Just like its predecessors 5G uses cellular technology, however it takes advantage of millimetre wave 24GHz to 54 GHz and can be implemented in 3 types of band (low band, mid band, or high band).
+5G just like its predecessors uses cellular technology however it takes advantage of millimetre wave 24GHz to 54 GHz, and can be implemented in 3 types of band (low band, mid band or high band).
 Low band 5G uses similar frequency ranges as 4G and thus provides similar performance and range, mid band 5G uses microwaves of 1.7GHz – 4.7GHz providing speeds of 100-900Mbit/s and each cell tower providing service up to several kilometres in radius.
-High Band is much shorter distance due to using millimetre wave, utilising 24GHz – 47GHz (which is near the bottom of the millimetre wave band, so there is potential to grow and use higher frequencies in future) however due to the short-range nature of this technology they will be used in dense urban environments and areas where large crowds congregate like sports stadiums and convention centres.
+High Band is much shorter distance due to using millimetre wave, utilising 24GHz – 47GHz (which is near the bottom of the millimetre wave band so there is potential to grow and use higher frequencies in future) however due to the short range nature of this technology they will be used in dense urban environments and areas where large crowds congregate like sports stadiums and convention centres.

 Have industrial requirements for 5G devices and connectivity?
 Contact Gateway today via any of the below methods for more information and discussion regarding your requirements!